-Public education isn't supposed to pick sides, but it does.

-It favors Alexene Farol over Gerry Silva, two eighth-graders living 20 miles away, but worlds apart.

-At Pleasanton's Harvest Park Middle School, Alexene's teach- ers are better than Gerry's at Havenscourt Middle School in Oakland.
+Students at Havenscourt middle school spend their lunch hour sharing magazines.
+PUBLIC EDUCATION isn't supposed to pick sides, but it does.
+It favors Alexene Farol over Gerry Silva, two eighth graders living 20 miles away, but worlds apart.
+At Pleasanton's Harvest Park Middle School, Alexene's teachers are better than Gerry's at Havenscourt Middle School in Oakland.
 Her classrooms are better.
 Her textbooks are better.
 The library, the science and computer labs, the playground and the music programs are better, too.

-And although Alexene is already considered socioeconomically advantaged, state tax-payers spend more money to educate her -- nearly \$27,000 more on her teachers -- than we spend on Gerry.
+And although Alexene is already considered socio-economically advantaged, state taxpayers spend more money to educate her -- nearly\$27,000 more on her teachers -- than they spend on Gerry.

-Their public schools are separate and unequal -- a condition only getting worse as bud-get cuts in California leave kids like Gerry even more vulnerable in deteriorating classrooms staff-ed by teachers lacking credentials.

-It was never supposed to bethat way.

-Public schools were supposed to be the great equalizer -- the one place where kids got an equal shot at the future regardless of what life was like on the streets outside.

-But public schools have never been equal.
+Their public schools are separate and unequal -- a condition only getting worse as budget cuts in California leave kids like Gerry even more vulnerable in deteriorating classrooms staffed with uncredentialed teachers.
+It was never supposed to be that way.
+Public schools were supposed to be the great equalizer -- the one place where kids got an equal shot at a future regardless of what life is like on the streets outside.But public schools have never been equal.
 California's schools -- like those across the country -- typically reflect the condition of their communities.